 The Bunting engineering team has worked with this aerospace customer for a number of years.
 The new order was placed after a 12-month period of close co-operation between the two companies quality and production teams identifying and implementing improvements to manufacturing processes for compliance with strict aerospace regulations.

 The Magnetic Rotor Technology

-This multi-pole SmCo rotor is assembled un-magnetised with four pure arc magnets secured using a high temperature adhesive.
+This multi-pole SmCo rotor is assembled un-magnetised with four pure arc magnets secured using a high-temperature adhesive.
 Samarium Cobalt is a permanent rare earth magnet material that outperforms other high strength magnets, such as Neodymium, above 150 degrees Celsius.
-SmCo has an excellent resistance to corrosion and is used widely in the aerospace, military, and automotive industries.
+SmCo has excellent resistance to corrosion and is used widely in the aerospace, military, and automotive industries.

 Meeting Aerospace Requirements